Torri Huske: 2022 FINA (LC) World Championships

-2022–2023 Fall Collegiate Season
+2022–2023 fall collegiate season

-Huske started her sophomore competition season on October 13th, 2022 in a home dual meet against Utah.
+Huske started her sophomore competition season on October 13, 2022, in a home dual meet against Utah.
 She started off the meet by swimming freestyle anchor as part of a winning 4x50 y medley relay team which went 1:39.93.
-In her second race of the meet, Huske faced Freshman phenom Clair Curzan in the 100y backstroke where she narrowly defeated the 2022 LC World Championships bronze medal winner in the event by .02 with a time of 52.62.
+In her second race of the meet, Huske faced freshman Clair Curzan in the 100y backstroke where she narrowly defeated the 2022 LC World Championships bronze medal winner in the event by .02 with a time of 52.62.
 In her third race of the competition Huske won the 200Y breaststroke with a time of 2:14.65.
 Huske capped off the competition by swimming the third leg of the winning 4x100 freestyle relay team where she split 51.29 and the team swam 3:20.46.
-Huske missed Stanford’s second dual of the year against Washington State at Washington due to sickness.
-In Huske’s second dual meet of the year, Stanford faced San Jose State at San Jose State on November 4th.
-Huske began the competition by swimming the backstroke lead off leg with a split of 25.01 on the winning 4x50y medley relay which finished with a time of 1:41.07.
-She followed-up the relay by finishing second in the 200y freestyle with a time of 1:48.80 before winning the 100y butterfly with a time of 53.72.
+She followed up the relay by finishing second in the 200y freestyle with a time of 1:48.80 before winning the 100y butterfly with a time of 53.72.